 In 2009 The CHI St. Vincent Orthopaedic and Spine Institutes were the first in the state to develop educational programs for orthopaedic patients.
 The CHI St. Vincent Joint and Spine Academies educate patients about joint replacement and spine surgery in a classroom setting, before surgery, to equip patients physically and emotionally for recovery.
 Clinical educators teach with the assistance of coaches selected by the patients to assist in recovery and rehabilitation.
 The goal and the results are improved patient outcomes and fewer complications.

 CHI St. Vincent continues to build upon the foundation laid by the Sisters of Charity of Nazareth who taught us to go where healthcare is needed and build a home there.
 CHI St. Vincent West, opened in 2011, is the most recent example of that tradition.
 This health and wellness destination is located at the crossroads of Chenal Parkway, Rahling Road and CHI St. Vincent Way adjacent to the Promenade at Chenal.
-CHI St. Vincent West includes family practice physician offices, the CHI St. Vincent Urgent Care Center, CHI St. Vincent Sleep Disorders Center and a satellite clinic of The Longevity Center at CHI St. Vincent for the care and treatment of baby boomers and their parents.
+CHI St. Vincent West includes family practice physician offices, the CHI St. Vincent Urgent Care Center, and CHI St. Vincent Sleep Disorders Center.
 Future plans include a free-standing emergency facility and outpatient surgery center.

 Today, as CHI St. Vincent celebrates 126 years of caring for the citizens of Arkansas, we are mindful that we are continuing a heritage that began more than 2,000 years ago – the healing ministry of Jesus Christ.
 We will continue that ministry by providing high quality, accessible and affordable healthcare for today and for generations to come.